 Joyce and Arthur Schechter Fellow Ms. Tara Kohn

 Tara Kohn is a Ph.D. candidate in art history at the University of Texas at Austin, where she also received an M.A. in art history.
-For her Joyce and Arthur Schechter Fellowship, Ms. Kohn is conducting research for her project, “Books to Connect the ‘People of the Book’: Photographic Constructions of Jewish Community in Three American Anthologies.”
+For her Joyce and Arthur Schechter Fellowship, Ms. Kohn conducted research for her project, “Books to Connect the ‘People of the Book’: Photographic Constructions of Jewish Community in Three American Anthologies.”

 Ms. Kohn is the recipient of many scholarships and awards from the College of Fine Arts and the Department of Art and Art History at the University of Texas at Austin, including the Marshall F. Wells Scholarship in Fine Arts, the Virginia R. Allen Endowed Presidential Scholarship in Fine Arts, the Anne Lacy Crain Scholarship, and the College of Fine Arts Student Excellence Award.
 She is a two-time recipient of the M.K.
 Hage Endowed Scholarship.
 Ms. Kohn has presented her research at a number of symposia, including Art and Catastrophe at the University of Iowa, Nomadism in Art: Art Histories in the Age of Globalization, hosted by the Kress Foundation of Art History, and Consuming Race: Shifting Paradigms and the Politics of Race in the 21st Century at the University of Chicago.
 She has guest lectured on her research at the University of Texas at Austin, Southwestern University, and Texas State University.
 Ms. Kohn has language skills in French and German.